Optus data breach

 A hacker on a dark web forum claimed to have stolen and then deleted the data, but it is not known if this is true.
 The stolen identities may still surface, putting Optus customers at ongoing risk of identity theft.
 The incident also impacted government agencies, such as the Department of Transport and Main Roads, which had to replace over 178,000 Queensland driver licences.

 This incident has prompted many organisations to re-evaluate the sensitive data they hold, and their business needs for collecting and storing this data.
+When legally permitted to do so, organisations should consider discarding unnecessary data.

 The lesson is clear: if an organisation doesn’t hold sensitive customer data, it can't lose it.